Range Map

 Overview

-The Piper M600 is the mid-tier of the PA-46 turboprop line, introduced in 2017 as a significant step up from the M500 it replaced in production.
-The most consequential change was fuel capacity: the M600 carries 260 gallons versus the M500’s 170, extending range from 1,000 NM to 1,484 NM and transforming the aircraft’s mission profile from regional to genuinely transcontinental.
-The M600’s arrival also brought the Garmin G3000 avionics suite, a meaningful upgrade from the M500’s G1000 NXi, with a wider display format and expanded automation capability.
+The Piper M600 was the mid-tier of the PA-46 turboprop line, produced from 2016 until 2024, when Piper succeeded it with the more powerful M700 Fury.
+It sat a clear step above the still-current M500, and its most consequential difference was fuel capacity: the M600 carries 260 gallons against the M500’s 170, which extended range from about 1,000 NM to 1,484 NM and shifted the mission profile from regional to genuine long-range cross-country.
+The M600 also introduced the Garmin G3000 avionics suite in place of the M500’s G1000 NXi, with a wider display format and expanded automation.

 The M600/SLS variant, introduced in 2020, added the HALO safety system: Garmin’s Emergency Autoland, which can autonomously land the aircraft at a suitable airport in the event of pilot incapacitation.
-This was the first implementation of certified Emergency Autoland in a production aircraft, and it set a new baseline for safety technology in owner-flown turboprops.
-The M600 is powered by the same Pratt and Whitney PT6A-42A as the M500, flat-rated to 600 SHP in this installation, and can cruise at 274 knots at FL300.
+This was the first certified Emergency Autoland in a production aircraft and set a new safety baseline for owner-flown turboprops.
+The M600 is powered by the same Pratt and Whitney PT6A-42A as the M500, flat-rated to 600 SHP in this installation, and cruises at 274 knots.
+Against the M700 that replaced it, the M600 is the slower, lower-priced route to the same family safety net: 27 knots off the M700’s 301-knot cruise and the 600-SHP PT6A-42A in place of the 700-SHP PT6A-52, but the identical HALO Emergency Autoland and 1,484 NM of range.
+It earns the used-market buyer who wants Autoland and real cross-country legs and will not pay the M700’s premium for those 27 knots.

 Key Features for GA Buyers

-Emergency Autoland (HALO).
+• Emergency Autoland (HALO).
 The M600/SLS was the first certified production aircraft with autonomous emergency landing capability.
 In the event of pilot incapacitation, the system selects a suitable airport, manages ATC communications via data link, flies the approach, and lands the aircraft without pilot input.
-For buyers with family passengers or concerns about single-pilot operations, this is a substantive safety argument, not a marketing feature.
+For buyers with family passengers or concerns about single-pilot operations, it is a substantive safety argument.

 Trade-offs